learnk8s/distributed-tensorflow-on-k8s/README.md

 kubectl create -f kube/nfs-minikube.yaml
 ```

-Make note of the IP of the service for the NFS server with:
+Make a note of the IP of the service for the NFS server with:

 ```bash
 kubectl get svc nfs-server